 Photographing the Petronas Twin Towers

 As luck would have it, my first day in KL was a full moon day.
 And it was fun to see the moon flirting with the towers.
 Creating different scenes as it moved in the sky and I moved around the city.
-I tried my best to capture them through the glass window in the hotel but managed only limited success.
+I tried my best to capture them through the glass window in the hotel but managed only with limited success.
 The next day, as we went close to the towers to attend the Bloggers Awards Night, I saw the reflection of one tower in another glass building.
 I think it looked beautiful in that haze reflection.
 I saw them from the KL Tower or Menara Kuala Lumpur viewing deck and got a side view from the top through the glass windows.

 The design of the Twin Towers

 I saw some exhibits explaining the building of the structures, but no one gives better information than our beloved Internet.
 It is well known that the towers have been built on the Islamic concept of an octagonal star that is made by placing intersecting squares on each other.
 Here is a site that explains the structure in detail and also the process of how it was built.
-Interestingly, making of these ‘once the tallest buildings in the world was a truly global effort that involved designers and construction companies from across the world.
+Interestingly, making these ‘once the tallest buildings in the world was a truly global effort that involved designers and construction companies from across the world.
 I was also amazed to know that towers actually sway a little bit when the wind blows.
-Has anyone seen or felt them sway?
+Has anyone seen or felt their sway?

 While anyone who has seen them appreciates them, my thoughts go to the person who conceived it in his or her mind first.
 And all those who worked together to make it a reality.
 If all of us could work towards creating miracles together, the world would be a much better place to live.
 And we would have many more wonders to keep our eyes wide open.

 Recommend you to read the following posts on Things to do in Kuala Lumpur.